yarisvt/tyk-docs/tyk-docs/content/upgrading-tyk/upgrading-tyk.md

 3. Dashboard
 4. Gateway

-Then your Slave DC Gateways in the following order:
+Then your slave DC Gateways in the following order:

 1. Pump
 2. Gateway

+We do this to be backwards compatible and upgrading MDCB first followed by the master DC then slave DC Gateways ensures that:

+1. It's extremely fast to see if there are connectivity issues, but the way Gateways in slave mode work means they keep working even if disconnected
+2. It ensures that we don't have forward compatibility issues (new Gateway -> old MDCB)

 Tyk is compatible with a blue-green or rolling update strategy.